 Overall, the name Aram carries a rich historical legacy and a meaningful translation, making it a distinctive and attractive choice for parents seeking a unique name for their child.

-The name Aram experienced fluctuations in popularity over the past century, with a significant increase observed since the year 2000.
-Between 1912 and 2023, there were a total of 3113 births registered with the name Aram.
-The peak years for the name's popularity were 2016 (89 births), 2019 (101 births), and most recently, 2023 (100 births).
+The name Aram has seen a significant increase in popularity over the past century in the United States.
+Between 1912 and 2023, there have been a total of 3113 births registered with the name Aram.